KlipperScreen/KlipperScreen/docs/Troubleshooting/Touch_issues.md

 If the screen is connected over USB, issues with the cable may cause similar symptoms.
 For that, please see [this guide](Physical_Install.md#cable-issues).

-## Touch not working
+## Touch not working on RaspberryOS and derivatives

-Some DSI screens have issues where touch doesn't work with Debian Bullseye, or even in Debian Buster after an update.
-There is currently (September 2023) still no fix in upstream Debian.
+Some DSI screens have issues where touch doesn't work with the default configuration.
 The current workaround/temporary fix involves changing the kernel driver module used for these displays.

-### Fix

 Open `/boot/config.txt` for editing using `sudo nano /boot/config.txt` and change